Yemen Coffee: Everything You Need to Know

 This tree/region name overlap can lead to some confusion regarding whether a particular coffee with this name comes from the region itself, or from a tree of that variety.

-The Current State of the Yemeni Coffee Industry
+The Current State of the Coffee Industry in Yemen

 Though coffee is still grown in the nation, Yemen’s coffee production is much smaller than it once was, having peaked in the 17th century before coffee became a global phenomenon.
 Since then it seems like everything has conspired to keep this coffee-growing ancient down for the count.